[Updated on 31 July 2018]

 1. Visit the Locrate Market in Soweto

 The self-described lifestyle market “to break all markets”, the Locrate Market has “mother trucker” food trucks, live music, poetry readings, bike tours, craft beer and singular designer apparel.
-Held the first Sunday of every month from 10am to 6pm.
+Held the first Sunday of every month from 11:00 to 18:00.
 Its founders’ vision is to empower entrepreneurs and create indelible experiences.
-073 521 9035/ 0735078424.
-Vilakazi Precinct, Orlando West, Kudu Street/Moema Street.

 2. Hop on a Red Bus Tour

 The most cheerful way to discover Joburg is on the roof of a shiny red city sightseeing bus.
-They’re hop on, hop off meaning you get to choose how you spend your time.
-The tour comes with audio commentary available in 15 languages.
+Hop on, hop off the red bus and choose how you spend your time.
+The City Sightseeing tour comes with audio commentary available in 15 languages.
+This tour is a great way to get the best views and vibes of the City of Gold.
+You should definitely add it to your list of fun things to do in Johannesburg itinerary.

 3. Reflect at the Nelson Mandela Centre of Memory

-The centre of memory can be found at the Nelson Mandela Foundation, a non-profit organisation started by Madiba in 1999.
+The Centre of Memory can be found at the Nelson Mandela Foundation, a non-profit organisation started by Madiba in 1999.
 Visit the current exhibition which focuses on photography during the State of Emergency.
-Submit a booking request via the website here to visit the centre.
-One is able to visit on Mondays, Wednesdays and Fridays between 09h30 and 15h30.107 Central Street, Houghton.
-Call +27 (0)11 547 5600.
+Submit a booking request via the website to visit the centre.
+You can visit the Nelson Mandela Centre of Memory on Mondays, Wednesdays and Fridays between 09:30 and 15:30.

 4. Three-wheel through Jozi on an e-tuk-tuk

-5. Grab a drink at coolest rooftop spot in JHB, the Living Room
+5. Grab a drink at the coolest rooftop spot in JHB, the Living Room

 The Living Room is a rooftop oasis made up of ever-changing vertical gardens.
-The delicious meze and smoothies come recommended.
+The delicious meze and smoothies are highly recommended.
 Swing in a hammock or sip a smoothie surrounded by greenery and a spectacular view.
-Open to the public on most Thursdays, Fridays and Saturdays from 3pm to 9pm and Sundays from midday until 8pm.
-20 Kruger Street, Main Change Building, Maboneng.
-Call 082 370 9284.
+Open to the public on most Thursdays, Fridays and Saturdays from 15:00 to 21:00 and Sundays from 12:00 until 20:00.

 6. Slam dunk with Bounce